Bailey, Javins, and Carter LC

 We will help you get answers about why this tragedy occurred.
 We will conduct a full investigation of the circumstances that resulted in your loved one’s death, and we will gather all the facts and preserve all the critical pieces of evidence, so we can get to the bottom of what happened.
 While we know that nothing can bring back a lost loved one and there is no amount of money that can ever be considered fair compensation, we will help you recover everything you are entitled to.

-Skilled Wrongful Death Representation Inside the Workplace and Out
+Strong Wrongful Death Representation Inside the Workplace and Out

-• Senaca Coal Pinnacle Mine
+• Seneca Coal Pinnacle Mine

 • Patriot Coal Brody Mine